craftcms/docs/docs/commerce/3.x/sales.md

 This setting is related to the purchasable being affected.

-### Do not apply subsequent matching sales beyond applying this sale.
+#### Do not apply subsequent matching sales beyond applying this sale.
 (Checkbox)

 After this sale matches the order, do not apply any other sales, based on the order of sales in the control panel.

-This is a sale level option, not a purchasable level option like the above `Ignore previous matching sales if this sale matches.`
+This is a sale-level option, not a purchasable-level option like the above `Ignore previous matching sales if this sale matches.`